 - The length — Does your description use all 2,000 characters?
 Does it use only 500 characters?
 Test various lengths to see which performs better.

-Another tidbit I’ve shared for years is that the search terms have to be relevant to your product.
-Scraping the keywords of your competitors and blindly adding them to your search terms is not the way to go because you can easily end up with terms that drive irrelevant traffic.
+Search terms have to be relevant to your product.
+Scraping the keywords of your competitors and blindly adding them to your search terms section is not the way to go because you can easily end up with keywords that drive irrelevant traffic.
 That will eventually decrease your rankings and sales.

 Here’s what you can test to start with: